What are the US Visa Requirements?

-All US visa applicants must provide their photo when submitting their application.
+All US visa applicants must provide their photos when submitting their applications.
 You must also attach your photo when uploading your form.
 If you are unable to upload the photo, you must bring it with you on the day of the interview.

 To be able to arrange your interview, you must pay the visa fee.
 Most applicants for US nonimmigrant visas will have to pay $ 160 for a visa application.
 This cost is non-refundable.
 In other words, regardless of the result of your visa application, this fee will not be refunded.